 Shopping for a new home can be an exciting adventure full of anticipation for what the future holds.
 But securing a mortgage to buy that new home… not so much.
 Trying to get the needed financing is more often characterized by anxiety and apprehension.
 But if you know what to expect and are armed with the right information, the whole thing will be a lot less anxiety-ridden and much easier to navigate.
-To that end, here are the 6 things your lender will look for when buying real estate in san bernardino, riverside counties.
+To that end, here are the 6 things your lender will look for when buying real estate in San Bernardino, Riverside, and San Diego Counties.

 1. Credit Score and Payment History

-Probably the first thing lenders will look at when you’re buying real estate in san bernardino, riverside counties is your credit score.
+Probably the first thing lenders will look at when you’re buying real estate in San Bernardino, Riverside, and San Diego Counties is your credit score.
 In our grandparents’ day lenders would have first considered a borrower’s character.
 But today’s credit score has supplanted character as a measure of a person’s likelihood to repay the mortgage loan.
 For lenders, a high credit score means low risk.

 “Your credit reports contain information about your credit accounts and transactions.
 A lender can look at your credit reports to learn how often you make payments on time and how many accounts (credit cards, auto loans, student loans, etc.) you have in good standing.
 A credit score is a three-digit number that reflects the information in the corresponding credit report.
 Knowing what goes into your credit scores and reports can be the first step to improving them so that you can make a good impression on potential lenders.”

 Although different lenders use different scoring models, the higher your score, the better off you will be as a borrower.
 So if your credit score isn’t all that sterling, begin working now to get it up.